irinesh/Postman-collections/README.md

 # Postman-collections
 ### Hi there 👋, my name is Irina
 #### I am junior QA engineer from Kazan
 I made this project for practice API testing.
-This is Postman collection with several methods and some tests.
+This is Postman collection with several methods (GET, POST, PATCH, DELETE) and some tests.
 I used the API from Valentin Despa's course.